-However, while online wine shops have made the gift-giving process convenient (especially if you’re buying rare bottles of wine), there are still a few things to keep in mind when buying wine this way.
+However, while online wine shops have made the gift-giving process convenient (especially if you’re buying rare bottles of wine), there are still a few things to keep in mind when buying wine over the internet.
 For instance, you need to make sure that you can legally ship the wine to your intended recipient.
-You also need to know which online retailers you can trust to inspect, authenticate, and pack the wine for its journey.
+You also need to know which online retailers you can trust to inspect, authenticate, insure, and pack the wine for its journey.
 This guide will show you how to send wine as a gift online with minimum hassle.

 How to Legally Send Wine as a Gift Online

-If you live in the United States, you can’t shop for wine at your local wine store and mail it yourself to your friends or loved ones because it’s illegal to ship wine in the mail without a license.
-Instead, you’ll need to buy your gifts from an online retailer and have them ship it for you or choose a local wine shop or winery that is willing to ship the wine themselves to the destination of your choice.
+If you live in the United States, you can’t shop for wine at your local wine store and mail it to your friends or loved ones yourself because it’s illegal to ship wine in the mail without a license.
+Instead, you’ll either need to buy your gifts from an online retailer and have them ship it for you or choose a local wine shop or winery willing to ship the wine to your chosen destination.

 If your gift recipient lives in a state with strict wine shipping laws, you may consider getting them a gift certificate to a local wine shop instead.

-However, before you order wine online or have it sent from a shop, you also have to consider whether your gift recipient is legally allowed to receive your gift.
-Even if you ask a licensed retailer to send it, some states don’t allow any wine to be shipped from out of state.
-There are even some states that don’t allow any wine to be sent through the mail under any circumstances–in other words, even from within the same state.
-Utah, Oklahoma, Alabama, Mississippi, Delaware, and Kentucky, among a few others, have the strictest wine shipping laws.
-If your gift recipient lives in one of these states, you may consider getting them a gift certificate to a local wine shop instead.
+However, before you order wine online or have it sent from a shop, you also have to consider whether your gift recipient is legally allowed to receive it.
+Utah, Oklahoma, Alabama, Mississippi, Delaware, and Kentucky have some of the strictest wine shipping laws in the country.
+For example, some states don’t allow any wine to be shipped in from out of state, even if it’s sent by a licensed wine retailer.
+There are also some states that don’t allow any wine to be sent through the mail under any circumstances—even from within the same state.
+Before you start this process, research the laws both in your state and your gift recipient’s state well in advance.

 Choosing the Best Wine Gift for Your Recipient